FIND RN to BSN PROGRAMS

 • Have a minimum cumulative GPA of at least 2.5.

-What are the 10 Best Accredited RN to BSN Programs in Illinois (Online & Campus) for 2020?
+What are the 10 Best Accredited RN to BSN Programs in Illinois for 2023?

 Program Overview: Illinois State University’s Mennonite College of Nursing provides one of the most flexible online RN to BSN degrees in the state.
 Students are admitted here on a rolling basis, and unlike many of the other schools, ISU does not require chemistry or statistics as prerequisite courses.
 You can start your program in either spring or fall – whichever best suits your needs.
 The program consists of a total of 31 credit hours, and the school will also give you the opportunity to get any general education credits you may need in order to earn your degree, as well.